openvideotech/revsha.re/content/en/docs/civisplit/installation.md

 Required in addition to calculate payouts (for offline payment): [lab.openvideo.tech/civisplit/processor](https://lab.openvideo.tech/civisplit/processor)

 ### CiviSplit Uphold Payments
-Required in addition to process payouts and get a balance from Uphold: [lab.openvideo.tech/civisplit/uphold](https://lab.openvideo.tech/civisplit/uphold)
+Required in addition to process payouts and get a balance from Uphold: [lab.openvideo.tech/civisplit/uphold](https://lab.openvideo.tech/civisplit/uphold).

+In addition to requiring an API key from Uphold, you need to install a number of extra dependencies such as the Uphold SDK.
+You can install by running the following command from the `civisplit-uphold` directoryy:

+  `composer install`

+This requires you to have Composer running on your server, which is a dependency manager for PHP used widely in Drupal 9+ ([more info](https://getcomposer.org/)).

 ## After installation